Aaron Drinan: Return to Ipswich

 Drinan featured regularly for Ipswich in the 2020 pre-season, including scoring a brace in a 4–0 friendly win against Colchester United on 18 August.
 After 2 1/2 years at Ipswich, Drinian made his full senior debut for the club on 5 September 2020 in a 3–0 home win against Bristol Rovers in the EFL Cup at Portman Road, assisting the first goal scored by teammate Freddie Sears.
 He made his league debut for the club in a 2–0 win against Wigan Athletic on the opening day of the 2020–21 league season, although he had to be withdraw at half-time due to a thigh injury, which would rule him out of action for two months.
 He scored his first goal for the club on 30 January 2021, in a 1–1 draw with Crewe Alexandra.
 He made 24 appearances during the 2020–21 season, scoring once.
 On 10 May 2021, Ipswich announced that they had taken up the option to extend Drinan's contract by an additional year, keeping him under contract until 2022.

 Leyton Orient

 On 28 June 2021, Drinan joined Leyton Orient for an undisclosed fee, signing a two-year deal.
 On 24 July 2022, Drinan signed a new one-year extension to his existing contract.

 Swindon Town

 On 1 February 2024 he signed for Swindon Town.
 He was offered a new contract by Swindon at the end of the 2024–25 season.
 On 20 June 2025, the club announced he had signed a new two-year deal.

 Following a strong start to the 2025–26 season for both player and club, Drinan was named EFL League Two Player of the Month for September 2025 having scored five goals in four matches.
+He was named League Two Player of the Season at the EFL end of season awards, also being named in the Team of the Season.

+He signed a new contract with the club in September 2026.